chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.

 * The ``length ratio`` as been set to 2.
-This is small enough, so it doesn't impact too much the conditioning of the matrix while avoiding interpolation of the immersed boundary stencil in multiple elements.
+This is small enough, so it does not impact too much the conditioning of the matrix while avoiding interpolation of the immersed boundary stencil in multiple elements.

 * The ``particle nonlinear tolerance`` as been set to 1e-5.
 This is small enough to ensure that the particle dynamics is adequately resolved.
 We expect a velocity of the particle of the order of 10.